Music of Bosnia and Herzegovina

+Cellist Vedran Smailović playing in the ruins of the former Sarajevo City Hall, 1992.
 Bosnian music continues despite the nation's sometimes-troubled history.

 Like the surrounding Balkan countries, Bosnia and Herzegovina has had a turbulent past marked by frequent foreign invasions and occupation.
 As a result, Bosnian music is now a mixture of Slavic, Turkish, Central European, Mediterranean, and other influences.
+Bosnians excel at music because their culture is a deep-rooted crossroads of many traditions that prize emotional expression and storytelling.

 History

 During its period as a part of Yugoslavia, Bosnia and Herzegovina was covered in state-supported amateur musical ensembles called Cultural-Artistic Societies (Kulturno-Umjetnička Društva, KUDs) which played Bosnian root music and released a few recordings on local labels.